manufosela/json-keyslist/README.md

 ### Listening for events

 - **json-keyslist-data-changed**: Listen for this event to get notified when the data changes.
 The event detail has mainKey and data properties.
-Expect the **data** to be an array of objects and the **mainKey** to be the key of the object.
+Expect the **jsonData** to be an array of objects and the **mainKey** to be the key of the object.

 ## Theming